 Guinea-Bissau is a multiparty republic.
 The country has endured prolonged political gridlock punctuated by periods of turmoil.
-Aristides Gomes is the seventh prime minister since 2015.
-In March the country held legislative elections, which included all 102 seats in the National Assembly.
-Presidential elections held in November resulted in two finalists: Domingos Simoes Pereira, and Umaro Sissoco Embalo.
-The National Elections Commission of Guinea-Bissau declared Umaro Sissoco the winner of the December 29 presidential runoff election.
-International observers considered all elections in the 2019 cycle to be free and fair.
+In March 2019 the country held legislative elections, which included all 102 seats in the National Assembly.
+Presidential elections held in November 2019 resulted in two finalists: Domingos Simoes Pereira and Umaro Sissoco Embalo.
+The National Elections Commission declared Sissoco the winner of the December 2019 presidential runoff election.
+Sissoco assumed the presidency on February 27 after an unofficial inauguration and transfer of power from outgoing president Jose Mario Vaz, the first president to serve out a full term.
+President Sissoco appointed Nuno Gomes Nabiam as prime minister, and on March 3, Nabiam submitted a list of his preferred ministers to the president, who appointed them.
+Although international observers considered elections in the 2019 cycle to be free and fair, the Sissoco government used intimidation and arbitrary arrest to consolidate its power.

 National police forces maintain internal security.
 The Judicial Police, under the Ministry of Justice, has primary responsibility for investigating drug trafficking, terrorism, and other transnational crimes.
-The Public Order Police, under the Ministry of Interior, is responsible for preventive patrols, crowd control, and maintenance of law and order.
+The Public Order Police, under the Ministry of Interior, is responsible for maintenance of law and order.
 Other police forces include the State Information Service (intelligence), Border Police (migration and border enforcement), Rapid Intervention Police, and Maritime Police.
 The army is responsible for external security but also has some internal security responsibilities.
 The armed forces may be called upon to assist police in emergencies.
-Civilian authorities maintained control over the security forces.
+Civilian authorities at times did not maintain control over the security forces, which committed some abuses in the aftermath of the 2020 elections.